 Feline Enteric Coronavirus infects a cat’s intestines.
 It usually causes no symptoms or mild diarrhea in infected cats and kittens.
 Cats who live in large groups are most commonly infected, such as cats who live in catteries or animal shelters.
 Cats who live in feral and community cat colonies are actually LESS likely to be infected.

 It is shed in a cat’s feces and can be transmitted to a non-infected cat by ingesting fecal matter.
 This is a common occurrence as cats groom themselves with their tongues and often share litter boxes.
-This is also why the feline coronavirus and FIP is not prevalent in feral cat colonies as free-roaming cats rarely share a ‘bathroom’.
+This is also why the feline coronavirus and FIP are not prevalent in feral cat colonies as free-roaming cats rarely share a ‘bathroom’.

 There are laboratory tests that can determine if a cat is infected with FEC.